Electrification: Household electrification

+should aim to supply electricity to all areas, including villages and hamlets.
+In 2005, in a bid accelerate growth in India's less developed communities, the elected Singh government launched its own rural electrification scheme, the Rajiv Gandhi Grameen Vidyutikaran Yojana or the Rural Electricity Infrastructure and Household Electrification Scheme.

 Historical cost of electricity

 Central station electric power generating provided power more efficiently and at lower cost than small generators.
 The capital and operating cost per unit of power were also cheaper with central stations.
 The cost of electricity fell dramatically in the first decades of the twentieth century due to the introduction of steam turbines and the improved load factor after the introduction of AC motors.
 As electricity prices fell, usage increased dramatically and central stations were scaled up to enormous sizes, creating significant economies of scale.
 For the historical cost see Ayres-Warr (2002) Fig. 7.